eth-fabric/awesome-based-preconfs/README.md

 - [A Pricing Model for Inclusion Preconfirmations](https://research.lido.fi/t/a-pricing-model-for-inclusion-preconfirmations/9136) - Article focuses on the pricing of inclusion preconfirmations.
 - [Pricing Future Blockspace: A Data-driven Approach](https://www.luban.wtf/taiyi-pricing-1) - Introduce a pricing model developed for hedged preconfirmations with a focus on preserving underwriter funds and generating steady yields.
 - [Analysing Expected Proposer Revenue from Preconfirmations](https://research.lido.fi/t/analysing-expected-proposer-revenue-from-preconfirmations/8954) - Article exploring expected revenue from preconfirmations vs the current MEV-Boost acution.
+- [Value-Capturing Based Rollups with Based Preconfirmations](https://collective.flashbots.net/t/value-capturing-based-rollups-with-based-preconfirmations/2884) - Outlines a protocol which allows for based preconfirmations, while ensuring the based rollup captures much of the value generated from block building.

 ## Gateways-and-Delegation
 - [The Preconfirmation Gateway ~ Unlocking Preconfirmations: From User to Preconfer](https://ethresear.ch/t/the-preconfirmation-gateway-unlocking-preconfirmations-from-user-to-preconfer/18812) - Introduces The Preconfirmation Gateway to completely abstract preconfirmations from users.